How Many Airports Are In Istanbul?

 Photo of author

 Wondering how many airports are in Istanbul?
-There is actually a total of three airports in Istanbul – Ataturk International Airport (ISL), Sabiha Gokcen International Airport (SAW), and Istanbul International Airport (IST).
+There are three airports in Istanbul, but only two active airports; Sabiha Gokcen International Airport (SAW) and Istanbul International Airport (IST), with the third Ataturk International Airport (ISL) in a current state of demolition.

 However, most foreigners might only know of Istanbul International Airport (IST) and Sabiha Gokcen International Airport (SAW) because Ataturk Airport no longer has any commercial passenger flights.

-Below we’ll talk about all of the three airports in Istanbul and what you need to know about them!
+Below we’ll talk about all of the three airports of Istanbul and what you need to know about them!

 Planning a trip to Istanbul last-minute?